Charlie Kirk's shooting death exposes security gaps at political events

 High ground offers ‘direct line of fire’

 Kirk was an ardent supporter of Second Amendment rights and had long argued that an armed populace makes everyone safer.
 Utah is one of 14 states that allow some level of concealed carry of firearms on public college and university campuses.
-In May, a law took effect allowing anyone at least 18 years old with a valid Utah concealed weapon permit to carry a weapon on campus.
+In May, a law took effect allowing anyone 18 and older with a valid Utah concealed weapon permit to carry a weapon on campus.

-Williams said a uniformed officer should have been posted atop the university’s Losee Center, about 142 yards (130 meters) from the tent where Kirk was shot.
-Authorities believe the gunman fired from that rooftop.
+Williams said a uniformed officer should have been posted atop the university’s Losee Center, where authorities believe the gunman fired.

 “If you have a high ground issue, you’ve got to take care of that first,” said Williams, who protected four presidents and visiting foreign dignitaries during 22 years with the Secret Service.
 High ground gives a shooter "a direct line of fire."